toyo213/brand-ring/wp-content/plugins/contact-form-pro/readme.txt

 == Upgrade Notice ==

+= V2.0.3 =
+We updated all functionality for wordpress 4.2.2.

 = V2.0.2 =
 We updated all functionality for wordpress 4.2.1.
 The French language file is updated.